Shriniketan369/mail_forensix/README.md

 Cybersecurity competitions and demonstrations

-Only analyze emails and network information that you are authorized to investigate.
+Only analyze email and network information that you are authorized to investigate.

 Contributing

 Contributions are welcome.

-Development workflow

 git clone https://github.com/Shriniketan369/mail_forensix.git
 cd mail_forensix
 git checkout -b feature/your-feature

-Make your changes, test them locally, and submit a pull request.

-When contributing, please include:
+When submitting a pull request, please include:

-A clear description of the change

-The motivation behind it

-Testing performed

-Any security or privacy considerations
+What changed

+Why it changed

+How it was tested

+Any security/privacy implications

 License

 No open-source license is currently specified in the repository.

-If this project is intended for public distribution or external contributions, adding a license such as MIT, Apache-2.0, or GPL-3.0 is recommended.
+If the project is intended for public distribution or external contributions, consider adding an appropriate license such as MIT, Apache-2.0, or GPL-3.0.

-Project

-Repository:
+Repository

+GitHub:
 https://github.com/Shriniketan369/mail_forensix

 Author:
 Shriniketan369

-Core Principle
+The Principle

 <p align="center">
   <strong>Every flag is auditable.
 No black box.</strong>